sagban/autobot/README.md

 SETUP
 -----

 * First of all (if it's not) install python3 in your pc.
 You'll get the basic steps to install it on internet easily according to your configuration.
-(But, it's recommended to LINUX/UNIX configurations.)
+(It's recommended to use LINUX/UNIX configurations, but you can find similar steps for windows also.)
 * This is recommended to install pycharm ide to contribute in this project (https://www.jetbrains.com/pycharm/)

 * Next, Installing Virtualenv with pip